richardjennings/protovm/README.md

 ```/cmd/main.go``` contains a handcrafted recursive fib 35 implementation
 used to ballpark VM performance.

+Having tried a couple of different methods for op selection / handling, I found a manually
+implemented search tree with if / else to be the fastest.
+Go does not provide any mechanism to jump dynamically,
+so techniques such as Computed Goto can not be applied.

 ## Test

 ```$ go test -v ./...```